 Intended outcome Success criteria Improved oral language skills and diminished vocabulary gaps.
 Assessments, observations, and discussions with children indicate a significant improvement in oral language skills among disadvantaged pupils.
 Vocabulary gaps among many between disadvantaged and non-disadvantaged will have diminished.
 Improved reading attainment among disadvantaged pupils KS1 reading outcomes in 2021/22 show that more than 82% of disadvantaged pupils met the expected standard.
 Actual outcomes in 2021/22 were 72% of disadvantaged children achieved ARE or better.
+ARE across the board for Hampshire and Nationally was down.
+Reading outcomes for 22/23 show that more than 82% of disadvantaged pupils met the expected standard.
 Improved maths attainment among disadvantaged pupils KS1 maths outcomes in 2021/22 show that more than 80% of disadvantaged pupils met the expected standard.
 Actual outcomes in 2021/22 were 57% of disadvantaged children achieved ARE or better.
+ARE across the board for Hampshire and Nationally was down.
+Reading outcomes for 22/23 show that more than 80% of disadvantaged pupils met the expected standard.
 Improved writing attainment among disadvantaged pupils KS1 writing outcomes in 2021/22 show that more than 78% of disadvantaged pupils met the expected standard.
 Actual outcomes in 2021/22 were 46% of disadvantaged children achieved ARE or better.
+ARE across the board for Hampshire and Nationally was down.
+Reading outcomes for 22/23 show that more than 78% of disadvantaged pupils met the expected standard.
 Improved attendance of disadvantaged pupils Ensure attendance of disadvantaged pupils is above 95%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers continues to be around 2%.
 Attendance of disadvantaged children was 93.5% at the end of 21/22.
 Non-disadvantaged was 95.4%.
 There was a 2.1% difference.
 Although the success criteria was achieved, too many of the 'attendance below 85% group' were disadvantaged.